 - Northern Ireland - Education Authority regional office

-Once you've had confirmation of your eligibility, you'll need to book a needs assessment appointment and make the appropriate travel arrangements.
+Once you've had confirmation of your eligibility, you'll need to book a needs-assessment appointment and make the appropriate travel arrangements.
 The needs assessment is an informal session, lasting approximately two hours - you'll talk to your assessor about your course and together identify what kind of help would best suit your needs.

-Don't book your needs assessment or make any purchases before you've been contacted by the relevant body as you won't be reimbursed.
+Don't book your needs assessment or make any equipment purchases before you've been contacted by the relevant body as you won't be reimbursed.
 If you're moving straight from undergraduate study to postgraduate study, you may not need a new needs assessment, but you must check this.

 Expect the process to last 14 weeks from submitting your application to receiving funding, which will be paid directly to your bank account or to the suppliers of your additional equipment.

 It's always best to apply as soon as you can to allow for any delays or errors with your application.
 Postgraduate students have to reapply for DSA funding for every year of study.